MatthewWilliamNoble/AutomaticTinderSwiper/README.md

 ## ScriptFlow - V1

-* Navigate to Facebook.com and login using username and password.
+* Navigate to Facebook.com and login using your provided username and password.
 * Navigate to Tinder.com and login via Facebook SSO.
 * Pass through the various tutorial screens.
 * Swipe right on every profile until no profiles are remaining.
 * The script quits and the browser is closed.

-## Ideas for V2
+## Ideas and Improvements for V2

-- [ ] Upon a match, a pop-up appears.
+- [ ] Upon a match, a new pop-up window appears.
 This needs to be accounted for as additional logic to return to the profile viewer and continue swiping.
 V1 currently quits following a match.
 - [ ] Pause and end on console input.
-Currently the script swipes right whilst a profile can be swiped right to.
-A method to pause or stop based on the console inputs would therefore be useful.
+Currently the script swipes right whilst a profile can be swiped right.
+A method to pause or stop based on the console inputs would therefore be more useful.
 - [ ] Random time insertion.
 Currently the script clicks every `0.2` seconds.
 Whilst this feels like a normal human interaction / speed, this may raise the suspicions of bot checkers being so perfect.
 A random time should therefore be implemented throughout to prevent this.

-## Ideas for V3
+## Ideas and Improvements for V3
 - [ ] Additional logic to analyse profile pictures.
 - [ ] Additional logic to analyse profile text.